How we change what others think, feel, believe and do

 Deduction is used by scientists who take a general scientific law and apply it to a certain case, as they assume that the law is true.
 Deduction can also be used to test an induction by applying it elsewhere, although in this case the initial theory is assumed to be true only temporarily.

 Deductive reasoning assumes that the basic law from which you are arguing is applicable in all cases.
-This can let you take a rule and apply it perhaps where it was not really meant to be applied.
+This can let you take a rule and apply it perhaps where it was not really meant to be applied (although this then becomes a false deduction).
+The implication for true deduction is that you must be sure that the basic law is true.

 Scientists will prove a general law for a particular case and then do many deductive experiments (and often get PhDs in the process) to demonstrate that the law holds true in many different circumstances.